Let’s learn about the amazing Middle East city of Abu Dhabi.

 Do I need to be covered as a woman in Abu Dhabi?

-As a visiting tourist to Abu Dhabi, no. Women are not expected to be fully covered over head and body in Abu Dhabi.
+As a visiting tourist to Abu Dhabi, no. In Abu Dhabi, women are not expected to be fully covered over heads and bodies.
 Out of modesty, however, women should not wear anything too tight and revealing.

 At a minimum, tourists should aim to cover their shoulders and knees in public – this applies to men too.
 Attending religious or government buildings will require you to be fully covered.
 Abayas can be borrowed or bought at places such as the Sheikh Zayed Grand Mosque for this purpose.

 Are there any more facts about Abu Dhabi you would like us to clarify?
 Drop your questions below we’d love to help.